codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 | Template        | Based on [this](https://github.com/codesandbox-app/codesandbox-importers/blob/master/packages/import-utils/src/create-sandbox/templates.ts#L63) logic |

-Additionally, you may specify a `template` property in your `./sandbox.config.json` file to override the detected template..
+Additionally, you may specify a `template` property in your `./sandbox.config.json` file to override the detected template.

 ```json
 {